Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 ## Macro-Particle Simulation for Magnetic Reconnection ##

-This page is discussed on the largescale electromagnetic particle simulation (J. Comp.
-Physics, Tanaka, 1993), which had a striking result of magnetic reconnection in earth and astrophysical spaces (Phys.
+This page is discussed on the large-scale electromagnetic particle simulation (J. Comp.
+Physics, Tanaka, 1993), which has a striking result of magnetic reconnection in the earth and astrophysical physics spaces (Phys.
 Plasmas, Tanaka, 1995, 1996).
-This was connected to heavy ions in collisionless parallel shocks (J.Geophys.Res., Shimazu, 1996)
+This is connected to heavy ions in collisionless parallel shocks (J.Geophys.Res., Shimazu, 1996)

 ### Magnetic Reconnection in Solar-Magnetospheric Couplings ###